Listen to these podcasts if you love love

 Whether you’re driving your own car or taking public transport, I’m sure we can all agree that listening to music or podcasts makes commuting a whole lot bearable.
-But in some cases when you’re on long flights and bus rides and don’t want to really bring a book, podcasts can be more entertaining because of the variety of subject matters.
+But in some cases when you’re on long flights and don’t want to really bring a book, consider listening to podcasts instead.
 You’ll realize how quick those long trips can fly by because it’s just like listening to a friend’s story.

 Valentine’s Day may be over but the celebration of love shouldn’t stop at that.
 If you’re the hopeless romantic type or you just feel like you want to have a good cry, try listening to these podcasts about all kinds of love.

 “Modern Love” by The New York Times is the first podcast I’ve ever listened to.
 It details real narratives submitted by readers about love (not just the romantic kind), loss and heartbreak, and redemption.
 One of my all-time favorites entitled “Promises That Can Bend” chronicles the story of a man struggling with his wife’s dementia (quite like the real life version of Noah and Allie from “The Notebook”).
 No further spoilers here, but it gets me to tear up every single time.

 I was quite a hopeless romantic (and even until now actually) so I saved “Love Me” in my podcast library years back.
 Simply put, the podcast talks about the “messiness of human connections,” a mix of real stories and fictional tales.

 I haven’t had the chance to catch up on its latest episodes but I’ve downloaded this one for future use: A woman is relentlessly pursued by her stalker for over a decade; meanwhile, a former U.S. Navy sailor is haunted by the memory of a woman he killed when he discovers a song has been written about her death.

 Not By Accident